 I couldn’t help but notice, as I read this e-mail, that there were literally no whole grains or starchy foods in her daily intake!
 Even though it’s not terrible that she is enjoying a treat everyday, I think I know exactly why this well-intentioned Mom-to-be is craving sugary snacks more than once a day…she’s depriving her body of carbs!
-Whole grains and starches are a key component in anyone’s diet.
-These foods provide energy in the form of carbohydrates, as well as essential b-vitamins and fibre- all very important for pregnancy.
+Whole grains provide energy in the form of carbohydrates, as well as essential b-vitamins and fibre – all very important for pregnancy.
 They also release certain hormones in the brain that make us feel good and satisfied after a meal.
 If left out of a meal, intense cravings for carbohydrate foods (likely high sugar, or starchy white treats) surface within an hour or two of the meal.
 And that’s when it’s tempting to reach for a donut, cookie, banana bread or chocolate-to get the sugar or carbohydrate fix that the body ultimately needs to function and was deprived of in the previous meal.

 My additional advice to this Mom-to-be would be:

-Add a whole grain food (examples: whole grain bread, cereal, oatmeal, pasta, rice, quinoa, etc.) to your breakfast, lunch and dinner.
+Add a whole grain food (examples: whole grain bread, high fibre cereal, oatmeal, whole grain pasta, brown rice, quinoa, etc.) to your breakfast, lunch and dinner.
 You will likely notice that your sugar cravings subside and you won’t feel that intense need for your daily donut.
-Oh,and your meals will be MUCH more enjoyable:) I would also add a healthy, balanced snack between your meals if there are more than 3 hours in between.
+Oh, and your meals will be MUCH more enjoyable 🙂 I would also add a healthy, balanced snack between your meals if there are more than three hours in between.
 Yogurt and fruit or veggies and hummus are great choices.
 If you would still like to have a treat or two per day (not to replace a meal or snack, however), go for it and enjoy!